verrazzano/docs/content/en/docs/operations/_index.md

 weight: 70
 draft: false
 ---
-## Get the console URLs
+### Get the consoles URLs
 Verrazzano installs several consoles.
-You can get the ingress for the consoles with the following command:
+Get the ingress for the consoles with the following command:

 `kubectl get ingress -A`